Project

 The UPSIDE project encompasses four research objectives:

-4. Assess safety and efficacy of the EBI in addressing depression-like symptoms in vivo
+Assess safety and efficacy of the Epidural Brain Interface (EBI) in addressing depression-like symptoms in vivo.

 Work Programme

-To achieve our objectives, the project is composed of eight work packages (WP), which are highly interconnected and collaborative.
-Each WP has an overall aim and will be divided into subtasks following a step-by-step approach.
-Each WP is led by the expert in the respective field and involves the collaborative contributions of all partners.
+To achieve our objectives, the project is composed of eight Work Packages (WP), which are highly interconnected and collaborative.
+Each Work Package has an overall aim and will be divided into subtasks following a step-by-step approach.
+Each Work Package is led by the expert in the respective field and involves the collaborative contributions of all partners.